ilustrecpe/sysad2-2022/2011427/quiz43/README.md

 Quiz 4.3 Log Monitor

-Playbook for installation of Elastil Stack
+Playbook for installation of Elastic Stack